leonardtng/generous-interface/client/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+The server is written with Flask using Python.

 ## Getting Started

 First, ensure that you have [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your local machine.
 You should also have Python installed to run the backend.